felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

-The best way to progress through a book is not to allocate long periods of time for reading, but rather to keep your book handy at all times and to read a paragraph or two (or more, if you're lucky!) whenever you're between tasks.
+The best way to progress through a book is not to allocate long periods of time for reading, but rather to keep your book handy at all times and to open it briefly whenever you're between tasks.

-Basically, any time you feel like picking up your phone to browse, pick your book first, and see if you can squeeze a quick paragraph or two.
+Basically, any time you feel like picking up your phone to browse, pick your book first, and see if you can squeeze a quick paragraph or two (or more, if you get into it!).
 You'll be amazed by the results.
 Change your phone's wallpaper to remind you to read if you need to.
 It's worth it.